qwo/blog/content/2017/npm-food-unicode-emoji.md

 title = "NPM Food - Emojis + NPM Packaging"
 description = ""
 date = "2017-03-11T12:06:44-05:00"
+tags = ["javascript"]
 +++

-# npm install food
+# `npm install -g food`

-What do we expect this to do?
+If we installed this package from [NPM](https://npmjs.com), what do we expect this to do?
 What kind of interface would we expect this to implement?
 I'm not quite sure; This was one of those ideas that I had a spark of an idea and started four years ago.
 Watching the package go stale and be empty for years reminded me I should try and provide another valuable node package to the world.

 ## Original Intent